 We’re committed to sustainable and responsible forestry.

-We support eco-guards employed by the government and other organisations to prevent illegal logging and poaching of animals, including large apes and elephants.
-Partnering with the international NGO, the Wildlife Conservation Society, we conduct sensitisation campaigns to educate employees and communities about the importance of environment protection, and to explain fauna legislation rights.
-We maintain dedicated areas within our concessions to enable indigenous people to continue traditional subsistence hunting of small game locally, excluding buffer zones around the National Parks.
+We support eco-guards employed by the government and other organisations to prevent illegal logging and poaching of animals.
+Partnering with the international NGO, the Wildlife Conservation Society, we run sensitisation campaigns to educate employees and communities about the importance of environment protection, and the laws around this.
+We maintain dedicated areas within our concessions so that indigenous people can continue to carry out traditional hunting of small game for their family in the local area.

 Fire Prevention & Management